Don’t worry we have it covered. Azebra have worked with specialist advisors to put together a simple summary of the changes and what you need to do:

 Umbrella companies employ all their workers therefore the off-payroll working rules do not apply.
 The legislation only covers self-employed contractors.

 Free Movement in and out of the UK came to an end on 31st December 2020 for EU Nationals (excluding Irish nationals who are subject to different rules).

 Those wishing to work in the UK will need to show proof of a settlement status or be subject to the same visa requirements as non-EU Nationals.

 You’ll usually get settled status if you’ve lived in the UK for a continuous 5-year period (known as ‘continuous residence’).

 WHAT IS PRE SETTLED STATUS?

 If you do not have 5 years’ continuous residence when you apply, you’ll usually get pre-settled status.
-You must have started living in the UK by 31 December 2020 unless you are applying as the existing close family member of an EU, EEA or Swiss citizen who started living here by then.
+You must have started living in the UK by 31 December 2020 unless you are applying as an existing close family member of an EU, EEA, or Swiss citizen who started living here by then.
 You can stay in the UK for a further 5 years from the date you get pre-settled status.